How to Activate Two Factor Authentication (2FA) for WordPress Admin

 Disaster only needs to strike once and all is lost.
 Now I say all this because your WordPress website's security rests on a similar balance.

-So it goes without saying that the risks are high.
-Cyber threats are ever-evolving, and hackers are constantly finding new ways to breach online defenses.
+So its evident that the risks are at all time high.
+Cyber threats continuously evolving.
+And hackers are constantly finding new ways to breach securities.

-Two-factor authentication (2FA) is a security measure that requires two forms of identification to log in.
-The first is something you know, like your password.
-The second is something you have, such as a code sent to your phone or generated by an app.
+Two-factor authentication (2FA) is a additional security measure.
+It requires a second form of identification to log in.
+The first is with your credentials.
+The second is an unique code sent to your phone or generated by an authenticator app.

 Two Factor Authentication for WordPress

-When you log in to your WordPress admin area, you enter your password first.
+When you log in to your WordPress admin, you enter your password first.
 Then, you're asked for the second form of ID.
-This extra step ensures that even if someone steals your password, they can't access your site without the second factor, making your WordPress admin area much more secure.
+And this is the two factor authentication or 2FA in short.

 Choose a 2FA Plugin